 There is hardly any other area where the Polish language is as rich as in the conduct of daily business.
 In other countries people usually just say toilet.
 The word toaleta is also used in Polish, but these expressions are simply much nicer:

-- Klop klop – Toilet (attempt to imitate a gossip sound)
+- Klop klop – toilet (attempt to imitate a clapping sound)

 - Tron – Throne

 Even the first visit to the toilet in a restaurant can be a challenge.
 This is due to the mysterious signs on the doors.
 Or would you know spontaneously whether a circle is a symbol for a woman or a man?
 And what does the triangle mean?

 Kurwa – the most important word of all

 The word kurwa (hooker) is familiar to everyone who has ever had a beer with a Pole.
 It is the most exciting word that the Polish language knows.
 Why?
 Well, it is simply universal and can be used as a verb, noun, adjective or punctuation mark as needed.
 Which word can say that about itself?

 Actually it is used like the German word “scheiße” or the English word “fuck”.
 But like in the video above you use the word kurwa just as a small gap filler when you are angry.
 But you can also express your admiration and respect.
 Then you say “o kurwa”.
 And depending on which prefix or ending you add in Polish, you make kurwa a verb or adjective and say that you want to go to the toilet, want to kill someone or something is beautiful.
 Great word, right?

 No, don’t worry, I didn’t fall asleep while writing the headline and banged my head on the keyboard.
 The expression really exists!
 When I tell Poles that I know Polish, the reaction often is “Do you already know this tongue twister?” and the almost unpronounceable sentence comes over their lips like a simple “hello” (which in Polish as described above means “cześć”, i.e. “tsheshtshtsh” and is also problematic).